 One of the best things about spending three days in Ensenada was the fact that we were able to sample so much great food in the city!
-Some of the other best street food we ate not mentioned in our one day in Ensenada itinerary include:
+Some of the other best street food we ate not mentioned in our itinerary include:

 Tacos Don Zefe – Best known for their fish tacos but you can also get enchiladas, burritos and tostadas.
 They have table seating as well as a bar to eat at if you’re in a rush.
 Make sure to try their calamari taco which is difficult to find at other taco stalls.